Last updated on 7th August, 2017 at 05:29 pm

 In the lagoon of Chalikiopoulos, where the airport is today, the harbour was situated, home base of the strongest fleet of ancient Greece (second only to Athenian navy) with more than 300 triremes and other vessels.

-The first naval battle between Greeks in 680 BC was a failure for the Corinthians.
+The first naval battle between Greeks took place in 680 BC and was a failure for the Corinthians.

-After the battle both Corfu and Corinth sent ambassadors to Athens trying to gain their support, the Athenians preferred the great naval power of Corfu and chose to conclude a defensive alliance with the Corfiots sending 10 triremes and later another 30.
+After the battle both Corfu and Corinth sent ambassadors to Athens trying to gain their support, the Athenians preferred the great naval power of Corfu and chose to conclude a defensive alliance with the Corfiots sending 10 triremes and later another 30 on the island.